damnlie/hypernode.github.io/_posts/2014-02-13-preview-instructions.md

     1. URL rewrites
     1. Magento RUN CODES and TYPES.
 1. All file uploads should be done by using SCP, RSYNC or SFTP.
 Regular FTP is disabled for security reasons.
 You should use host `<tag>.hypernode.io` and user `app` for SSH and SCP operations.
 1. Password access is disabled.
-The nodes use your SSH public keys that you can manage on our [service panel](https://service.byte.nl/sshkeymanager/).
+The nodes use your SSH public keys that you can manage on the Byte [service panel](https://service.byte.nl/sshkeymanager/).
 1. Redis doesn't require a password.
 1. Installed PHP is version 5.4.
 Magento 1.6+ officially support it, but some versions require a patch.
 See the [Magento announcement](http://www.magentocommerce.com/blog/magento-now-supports-php-54/) for the patch.
 1. We backup in case of hardware failures, but there are (as of yet) not historical backups.
 If you need them, we advice you to use the supplied program with offsite storage (such as S3). **TODO** insert historical backup recommendation.